wcarc-on/wcarc-site/minutes/minutes202301.md

 ### Show and tell
 - Mike (VA3TEC) showed his log periodic antenna.
 - Georges-André (VE2VAB): The ARRL Winter Field Day will take place on January 28th and 29th.
 Scoring is different from the summer field day.
-He will try a SDR setup on VHF and above.
+He will try an SDR setup on VHF and above.
-- Ray: January VHF contest will take place this upcoming weekend (January 21st-23rd).
+- Ray: January VHF contest will take place this upcoming weekend (January 21<sup>st</sup>-23<sup>rd</sup>).
 Participation of the members, even if only on 2-meter simplex FM, is encouraged.

 ### Ask the Club
 Mike (VA3TEC): Had questions on measured VSWR of his dual band J-Pole at 1.2 GHz.